danielamitay/DAKeyboardControl/README.md

 All code is iOS 4.0+ safe and well documented, and is already in production apps on the App Store.

 ### Keyboard Delay On First Appearance
 Standard issue.
-Use Brandon William's [KeyboardCache category](https://github.com/mbrandonw/UIResponder-KeyboardCache) to cache the keyboard before first use.
+Use Brandon William's [UIResponder category](https://github.com/mbrandonw/UIResponder-KeyboardCache) to cache the keyboard before first use.

 ### Automatic Reference Counting (ARC) support
 DAKeyboardControl was made with ARC enabled by default.